jordestay/jordestay/README.md

 - 👋 Hi, I’m @jordestay
 - 👀 I’m interested in web dev and graphic design, as well as radios and drones.
-- 🌱 I’m currently learning about advanced algorithms and reinforcement learning.
+- 🌱 I’m currently learning about VR dev in Unity and reinforcement learning.
 I am new to Raku, Prolog, and Haskell.
 - 💞️ I’m looking to collaborate on any open source projects!
 I am building my portfolio.
 - 📫 How to reach me -> jordestay@gmail.com